rd-editor-docs/rd-editor-docs.github.io/README.md

 - Clone the repository to your own computer.
 There are many tutorials on using Git if you don't know how to do this.
 - Navigate to the cloned repository in a terminal and run `npm install` to install required dependencies.
 This will take a while.
 - Run `npm start` to start the website locally (takes ~50s).
 A browser window will open automatically once ready.
-	- Changes to Markdown files will be reflected live without having to restart the server.
+	- Changes to Markdown files should be reflected live without having to restart the server.
-		- If this doesn't seem to work, try running `npm start -- --poll` instead.
+		- If this doesn't seem to work, try refreshing the page, or running `npm start -- --poll` instead.
 	- However, changes such as new files/folders or configuration changes will require a server restart.
 	- Note that this kind of deployment only supports **one locale**.
 Trying to change locale will result in "no page found" errors.
 		- To view a different locale (e.g. French), start with `npm start -- --locale fr`.